Esri/geoevent-datastore-proxy/README.md

 ```
 From the JSON, we see that the token url is at https://portaliwaqa/gis/sharing/rest/generateToken.
 So the property portaliwaqa.tokenUrl=https://portaliwaqa/gis/sharing/rest/generateToken gets set.

-For this configuration to work, the Tomcat process must be run as a user that has the appropriate access privileges to consume the services since we did not provide username password for neither the WebTier nor the GIS Tier.
+For this configuration to work, the Tomcat process must be run as a user that has the appropriate access privileges to consume the services since we did not provide neither username nor password for the WebTier nor the GIS Tier.
 The proxy will impersonate the user that is running the Web Application process when communicating with the server in this case.
 If the user that is running the process cannot consume the services, then this configuration would need the portaliwaqa.username and portaliwaqa.password properties set to consume the services.
 IWA enabled Portals return a token as soon as you visit the generateToken endpoint, so there is no need to supply values for the properties portaliwaqa.gisTierUsername andportaliwaqa.gisTierPassword.

 ####Certificates
 If any of the sites you're connecting to use self-signed Https certificates, then you can export them using the browser and place them in the directory &lt;TOMCAT&gt;/webapps/geoevent-datastore-proxy/WEB-INF/classes/certificates with the ending of .crt, .cer, or .pem.
 Any certificate listed in the directory will be trusted by the proxy when making https connections.